xlladdins/xllproject1/README.md

 # Add-in Template

-Clone this project,
-open the `xllproject1.sln` solution in Visual Studio 2019, and press `F5` to build and run Excel in the debugger.
+Clone this project in Visual Studio 2019, open the `xllproject1.sln` solution, and press `F5` to build and start Excel in the debugger.
 If you want to create your own project, fork this repository and rename it before cloning to your computer.